SKindij/Asynchronous-Programming-JS/README.md

 # Asynchronous programming in JavaScript and Node.js
-JavaScript is single-threaded: only one task can run at a time :turkey:.
+&emsp;JavaScript is single-threaded: only one task can run at a time :turkey:.
 Browser gives us a **Web API** :lollipop: (DOM, setTimeout, HTTP requests, and so on).
 This can help us create some async, non-blocking behavior :eagle:.

-When we invoke a function, it gets added to the **call stack** :waffle: (_part of the JS engine, this isn’t browser specific_) - meaning that it’s first in, last out.
+&emsp;When we invoke a function, it gets added to the **call stack** :waffle: (_part of the JS engine, this isn’t browser specific_) - meaning that it’s first in, last out.
 When a function returns a value, it gets popped off the stack.<br>
 ___

 ### Timing Events